 Student Accommodation privacy notice

-This privacy notice explains what types of information will be gathered about you as an apprentice, and how this information will be used.
+This privacy notice explains what types of information will be gathered about you and how this information will be used.

 Nottingham Trent University is committed to protecting the privacy and security of your personal information, this Privacy Notice provides important information about how Nottingham Trent University (through the Student Accommodation Services Team) (“NTU,” “we,” or “us”) manages its Data Protection responsibilities in respect of accommodation bookings and enquiries.